3 days in Munich is a good amount of time to see this beautiful and amazing city in Bavaria, Germany.

 The palace is similar to Schonbrunn Palace in Vienna.
 If you’re familiar with that palace, then a visit to Nymphenburg Palace will be right up your street.

 Viktualienmarkt is Munich’s main outdoor food market.
-It’s located close to Marienplatz, making it an ideal place to explore while you’re in the city centre.
+It’s located close to Marienplatz and the old town, making it an ideal place to explore while you’re in the city center.

 There is a range of food to choose from as you wander around.
-You have stalls selling fruit and veg, sausage and lots of pretzels!
-There are also several cafes dotted about the area too.
+You have stalls selling fruit and veg, sausage, pretzels and traditional German food!
+There are also several cafes dotted about the area.

 It’s nice to wander around and see what food you can buy, as well as sample some of the local Bavarian delicacies.
-There are Biergarten areas under the chestnut trees, which is a good place to try some beer and those local delicacies!
+There are Beer garden areas under the chestnut trees, which is a good place to try some local beer and delicacies!

 Another option is to book a culinary tour, which will take you to all the best spots in Munich’s old town and let you know the history behind some of the food you’ll try!